brianjsl/BallPitNDF/README.md

 ## Requirements and Development

 Create a new conda environment using `conda create -n ballpitndf python=3.11 pip`.
 Then activate this environment with `conda activate ballpitndf`.
-Install the required packages using `pip install requirements.txt`.
+Install the required packages using `pip install -r requirements.txt`.
-Alternatively use poetry.
+Then, install torch_scatter with `pip install torch-scatter -f https://data.pyg.org/whl/torch-2.1.0+cu121.html`.
+Finally, install `gcc` with `conda install -c conda-forge gcc=12.1.0` and get `Xvbf` with `sudo apt-get install xvfb`.

 To run the simulation run `python -m main`.